Maurice McCabe tells of whistleblower turmoil

 Slur

-In the two-part documentary, Mr McCabe and his wife outline how they became aware that photographs of a plastic rat, which had been pierced with darts by off-duty officers and posted online with his name written underneath.
+In the two-part documentary, Mr McCabe and his wife outline how they became aware that photographs of a plastic rat, which had been pierced with darts by off-duty officers, was posted online with his name written underneath.

 “They had a plastic rat and it showed them sticking darts into it.
 And it also showed . . . obscene sexual gestures with the rat and underneath the photographs was the word ‘Maurice’,” he says.
 “Then there was a comment ‘cheese eating rat bastard’ underneath.”